 Employers typically require candidates for this position to have a bachelor's degree in engineering, though some accept bachelor's degrees in a discipline such as occupational health and safety.
 Employers may require related experience in an industrial or production environment, and some allow applicants to substitute significant work experience for a degree.
 Some employers prefer to hire a Certified Safety Professional (CSP), the highest certification offered by the BCSP.

-The BLS predicted that health and safety engineers will see a 6% increase in job opportunities in the years 2014 to 2024.
-These engineers earned $84,600 as a median annual wage in May 2015.
+The BLS predicted that health and safety engineers, except mining safety engineers and inspectors, will see a 5% increase in job opportunities in the years 2018 to 2028.
+These engineers earned $89,130 as a median annual wage in May 2018.

 Professionals in the field of occupational safety work to ensure workplace environments are safe for employees.
 They may conduct investigations, suggest improvements to safety plans, or find ways to eliminate risks to the safety of employees on a worksite.
-Job growth for occupational health and safety specialists is expected to be slow from 2014 to 2024, while health and safety engineers will experience average job growth rates during the same time period; the highest rate of job growth in these fields will be for occupational health and safety technicians.
+Job growth for occupational health and safety specialists is expected to be as fast as average from 2018 to 2028, while health and safety engineers will experience average job growth rates during the same time period; the highest rate of job growth in these fields will be for occupational health and safety technicians.